How to Analyse Categorical Survey Data in Excel and in R

 Below is a list of external resources that you might find useful for this lesson.

 If there is a particular resource that you've found useful, let me know and I'll add it here.

 Below is a list of all the things you should take away from this lesson.

 If there's anything you're not sure about, ask questions and leave your thoughts in the comments below or in the course forum.

 Here are the talking points from this lesson.
 Chat in the comments below or in the dedicated course forum.

-Now that you've had a 'play' with some data, do you feel more comfortable interpreting the results of the descriptive statistics?
+Now that you've had a 'play' with some data, do you feel more comfortable calculating descriptive statistics?

-Do you feel that you have a greater understand of it and can recognise it easier?
+Do you feel that you have a greater understand of it and can interpret it easier?

 Is there anything you think may be missing from this lesson?

 Put your questions and comments in the comments below or in the forum!